Skip to main content

 How Peter Cooper managed to make himself deeply rich and deeply beloved at the same time

 It’s a story that has been told many times.
 The Hewlett-Packard Company was founded by two gifted tinkerers, David Packard and William Hewlett, in a garage in PaIo Alto, California, in 1938, with $538 in capital.
 Its first product was an audio oscillator for testing sound equipment.
-Walt Disney quickly ordered eight of the devices to help in the production of Fantasia , and the company never looked back.
+Walt Disney quickly ordered eight of the devices to help in the production of Fantasia, and the company never looked back.

 While Hewlett concentrated on the product side of the business, Packard headed the business side and ran a notably tight ship.
 (In 1961, when the company went public, several high executives, who were staying at a midtown hotel in New York, had to make their way to Wall Street for the ceremony via subway instead of a taxi, let alone a limousine.
 Unfortunately for them, the New York subway is distinctly stranger-unfriendly, and they got lost switching trains at Times Square.)
 But despite the occasional misplaced executive, Packard’s methods were very successful.
-Today Hewlett-Packard is a thirty-one-billiondollar-a-year company employing thousands and doing its part to assure that the United States will maintain its lead in the dominant technology of the twenty-first century.
+Today, Hewlett-Packard is a thirty-one-billion-dollar-a-year company employing thousands and doing its part to assure that the United States will maintain its lead in the dominant technology of the 21st century.

 But if Packard was frugal about spending money, he was fabulously generous about giving it away.
-When he died this spring, at the age of eightythree, he left the bulk of his fortune to the foundation that he and his wife had established and already endowed with more than a billion dollars.
-Thus the David and Lucile Packard Foundation enters the ranks of the great American eleemosynary institutions created in the twentieth century, along with the Carnegie Endowment and the Ford and Rockefeller foundations.
+When he died this spring, at the age of 83, he left the bulk of his fortune to the foundation that he and his wife had established and already endowed with more than a billion dollars.
+So, the David and Lucile Packard Foundation enters the ranks of the great American eleemosynary institutions created in the twentieth century, along with the Carnegie Endowment and the Ford and Rockefeller foundations.

 But the men who founded these mighty institutions were hardly the first to use their wealth to help their fellow humans.
 Most of the great museums of New York, Boston, Philadelphia, Chicago, and elsewhere, after all, were built and filled with the donations of the very rich.
 One of the earliest of these national benefactors was a man now largely forgotten, except by New Yorkers, who see his name often around the great city.
 That name is Peter Cooper.